 Depending on your driving habits, breaking down in a rural area means you’re more likely to be at least 10 miles away from a repair facility.
 When this is the case, your car insurance policy can be the better option because the $3 charge per additional mile adds up quickly.

-Another reason to consider going with your own car insurance is if you don’t own one of the credit cards with roadside assistance mentioned above.
-The main reason you go with a premium travel credit card is so you can enjoy top-notch rewards and benefits when you travel.
+Another reason to consider going with your car insurance is if you don’t own one of the credit cards with roadside assistance mentioned above.
+The main reason you go with one of the best premium credit cards is so you can enjoy top-notch rewards and benefits when you travel.
 However, not everybody travels enough to justify the higher annual fee.

 What To Do When Your Credit Card Doesn’t Have Roadside Assistance Benefits